SukkoPera/OpenKickstartSwitcherCDTV/README.md

 | 2           | 256       | HIGH| LOW |
 | 3           | 512       |  x  | HIGH|

+(x = Don't Care)

 So, basically:
 * If SW2 is HIGH, the 512 KB Kickstart image is selected, regardless of SW1.
 * If SW2 is LOW, SW1 controls which one of the two 256 KB images is enabled: LOW selects the first one, and HIGH selects the second one.

 You can also use a single ON-OFF-ON DPDT switch, just wire ground to the middle pins, SW1 and SW2 on one side and SW2 on the other.

-As SW1/SW2 will both read as HIGH if left unconnected, the 512 Kickstart will be selected if no switches are wired.
+As SW1/SW2 will both read as HIGH if left unconnected, the 512 KB Kickstart will be selected if no switches are wired.

-Note that you can fully ignore the A19 pad on the bottom side of the board, when using a 27C800 EPROM.
+You can fully ignore the A19 pad on the bottom side of the board, when using a 27C800 EPROM.

 #### 27C160
 With a 27C160 EPROM, the adapter supports up to 4x256 KB Kickstart images and 2x512 KB images.